 Seq stores two kinds of data.
-Log events are stored in Seq's own storage engine, called Flare.
-Documents, like users and signals are stored in a separate metastore, which may be ESENT on Windows, LMDB on Linux, or a SQL database like SQL Server or PostgreSQL.
+Log events are stored in Seq's event store.
+Documents, like users and signals are stored in a separate metastore, which may be Seq's built-in one, or a SQL database like SQL Server or PostgreSQL.

 Events aren't stored in the metastore

 Seq won't store log events in the PostgreSQL database.
 Only documents like users and signals will be stored there.
 Since the metastore is usually small, even for large instances, you probably won't need to provision a large server for its documents.